ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Security Considerations {#security}

-We present a number of security considerations that prevent malicious Clients from abusing the protocol.

-## Token Exhaustion
+Beyond the aforementioned security gaols for the Issuance protocol ({{issuance-protocol}}), it is important for Privacy Pass deployments to mitigate the risk of abuse by malicious Clients.

 When a Client holds tokens for an Issuer, it is possible for any verifier to cause that client to redeem tokens for that Issuer.
 This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens from a given Issuer.
-To prevent this from happening, tokens can be scoped to single Origins such that they can only be redeemed within for a single Origin.
+To prevent this from happening, tokens can be scoped to single Origins such that they can only be redeemed for a single Origin.

 If tokens are cross-Origin, Clients should use alternate methods to prevent many tokens from being redeemed at once.
 For example, if the Origin requests